• Biodiversity & Ecosystem Services

 6. Revegetation of exposed soil

-9. Execution of drainage projects
+9. Implementation of drainage projects

 10. Implementation of sediment containment devices